flytegg/resource-pack-deploy/README.md

 # resource-pack-deploy
-This is a GitHub Action designed for Minecraft resource packs which will zip up your repository and automatically create a release on deploy.
+This is a GitHub Action designed for Minecraft resource packs which will zip up your repository and automatically create a release on commit.
 This means you can use one universal link in the Spigot setResourcePack function, and merely have to commit to the repository for players to start using your new pack.

-While the ideal would be to simply serve the latest version of the repository through using the "Download ZIP" feature, for some reason GitHub decides to put your repository inside a folder inside of a .zip, which is not a valid resource pack.
+Whilst the ideal would be to simply serve the latest version of the repository through using the "Download ZIP" feature, for some reason GitHub decides to put your repository files inside a folder inside of a .zip, which is not a valid resource pack.
 The flow ensures that so long as your files are at the root of your repository then it will serve a valid resource pack.

 Action steps:
 - **Trigger on Push to Master Branch:** Initiates the workflow whenever changes are pushed to the master branch.